Best Dog Food For Yorkies

 Food Allergy And Food-Related Health Issues In Yorkies

-Yorkies that have a food allergy can exhibit different symptoms like, dandruff, vomiting upon consumption of food, hair fall, loose stools, and diarrhea.
+Yorkies that have a food allergy can exhibit different symptoms, like dandruff, vomiting upon consumption of food, hair fall, loose stools, and diarrhea.
 If you recognize any of these symptoms in your pet, you might want to take it to a vet and find out what the troubling allergens are.
-However, whatever the allergens be, food allergy can lead to a lot of health troubles.
-Whilst there are many, we have made a list of most common food-related health troubles in Yorkies.
+However, whatever the allergens are, food allergies can lead to a lot of health troubles.
+While there are many, we have made a list of the most common food-related health troubles in Yorkies.

-• Luxating Patella – It can be caused by a trauma.
-This bone and a joint condition can sometimes be hereditary as well.
+• Luxating Patella: It can be caused by a trauma.
+This bone and joint condition can sometimes be hereditary as well.
 Feeding your dog with premium-quality protein is one solution.

 Final Thoughts